AlexEspinoza2005/python_exercises/README.md

 Explore these exercises to understand Turtle graphics and create visually engaging Python projects!

-## Requirements

-To run these exercises, you’ll need:

 - **Python 3.x**: Make sure Python is installed on your computer.
 Download it from [python.org](https://www.python.org/).
 - **Turtle Graphics Library**: This library is included by default with Python, so no additional installation is needed.
 ## Usage